SolaceLabs/logstash-input-solace/README.md

 ## Building

 You have to do a few steps before you can just build this.
 Namely, you need to have a local copy of Logstash downloaded and built, so that this project can reference a compiled JAR file from it.
-It follows the steps outlined in the links above. 👆
+It follows the steps outlined in the Java input plugin example links above. 👆

 1. Download a copy of Logstash source.
 I cloned the 7.10 branch.
 You can get other versions if you want.  https://github.com/elastic/logstash/tree/7.10
 2. Set the environment variable `LS_HOME` to the directory where you saved Logstash.
 E.g. ``export LS_HOME=`pwd` ``